-Key Focus Area: Community Wellbeing

-Objective: Ensure the City's facilities and services are of a high quality and accessible to everyone.
-Facilitate healthy lifestyles within the community.

-Policies: Community Consultation and Engagement Policy - Community this Policy.
+- Key Focus Area: Community Wellbeing - Objective: Ensure the City's facilities and services are of a high quality and accessible to everyone.
+Facilitate healthy lifestyles within the community. - Policies: Community Consultation and Engagement Policy Community Consultation and Communication Plan developed in accordance with this Policy.